-Warning lights and messages on the instrument panel When the indicator lights described light up, this may be accompanied by a beep.
+Warning lights and messages on the instrument panel The integrated indicator lights described below are accompanied by a beep.

-Indicator lights Message What to do? comes on each time the vehicle is started.
-"ADBLUE LEVEL LOW" comes on.
-"ADBLUE TO FILL" Fill or have an Approved Dealer fill or top up the additive tank. comes on.
-"XXXX KM FAILURE TOP UP ADBLUE" Fill or have an Approved Dealer fill or top up the tank with at least 2.2 gallons (10 litres) of additive as soon as possible. comes on.
-"0KM FAILURE TOP UP ADBLUE" The engine will not start.
-To restart, you must yourself add at least 2.2 gallons (10 litres) of additive to the tank.
+Indicator lights Message What to do? comes on each time the vehicle is started. " ADBLUE LEVEL LOW" comes on. " ADBLUE TO FILL " Have an Approved Dealer fill or top up the additive tank. comes on. " XXXX KM FAILURE TOP UP ADBLUE " Have an Approved Dealer fill or top up the additive tank as soon as possible. comes on. " 0KM FAILURE TOP UP ADBLUE " The engine will not start.
+To get the engine started you can top up the tank with 10 litres of additive yourself.